Info Agency Main Banner Content

 - Never use ballpoint or felt-tip pen to label records.

 - Always use a soft, number-two pencil to label the backs of photographs.

 - Always place plastic covers over computer equipment when not in use.

 - Damage to computers, disks, and peripheral equipment requires professional restoration.
 Do not attempt to use your equipment after a disaster as any damage to equipment could cause further harm to records.

 - Be sure to migrate electronic records when you install new software on your computer.

-In an effort to aid residents and businesses across Indiana suffering from flood damage, the Indiana State Archives is providing the following information to assist in preserving records and minimizing the damage.
-State Archivist Jim Corridan has also established a special phone line at the State Archives to aid local governments attempting to salvage official government records:
+In an effort to aid residents, businesses and governments across Indiana suffering from flood damage, the Indiana Archives is providing the following information to assist in preserving records and minimizing the damage.
+We have also established a special phone line at the Indiana Archives to aid governments attempting to salvage official government records.

 How to deal with flood damaged pictures, documents and books:

 If your items can be dealt with immediately: